 continued to be a dominate player if he simply completed his biomechanical package.

-got to mastering his biomechanics.
-Throughout that period he had worked extensively with Mac O'Grady and doing
+to mastering his biomechanics.
+Throughout that period he had worked extensively with Mac O'Grady and doing so I

-so I believe got very close to perfecting his swing.
-However, along the way his Swinging action began to evolve into
+believe got very close to perfecting his swing.
+However, along the way his Swinging action began to evolve into a

 rotary action.
 I believe this was influenced by Mac O'Grady's research that evolved into a system he now instructs,